biglovisa/creact/README.md

 <br>

-This looks better, but there is more to do in this component. `handleEdit()` can be made better.
+This looks better, but there is more to do in this component. `onUpdate()` can be made better.
 Let's make it a bit more readable.

 <br>

 **app/assets/components/javascripts/_skill.js.jsx**
 ```
-handleEdit() {
+onUpdate() {
   if (this.state.editable) {
     var skill   = { id: this.props.skill.id,
                     name: this.refs.name.value,
                     details: this.refs.details.value,
                     level: this.props.skill.level }

-    this.props.handleEdit(skill);
+    this.props.handleUpdate(skill);
   }

   this.setState({ editable: !this.state.editable })